raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 104. What is the idea behind "Security Context" ?

      Answer: Security Context is what level of permissions we give the container as it runs.
 BY default, it runs with UID 0, which is potentially bad.
-Be using runAsUser, runAsGroup and fsGroup, we can limit what can the container do on the host.
+Be using runAsUser, runAsGroup and fsGroup, we can limit, what can the container do on the host.
 This is "Security Context"

+apiVersion: v1
+kind: Pod
+metadata:
+  name: my-pod
+spec:
+  securityContext:
+    runAsUser: 1000
+    fsGroup: 2000
+  containers:
+  - name: my-container
+    image: nginx

 ## .